-The expenses incurred in connection with our DTH services consist principally of the cost of the programming content offered to our subscribers, rental expenses payable to Intelsat relating to transmission capacity on the Intelsat and Telenor satellites, icense fees paid to the holders of transmission/retransmission rights for sporting events that are broadcasted on our sports channels and the expense of operating customer care call centers.
-Our Cable TV" above.
+The expenses incurred in connection with our DTH services consist principally of the cost of the programming content offered to our subscribers, rental expenses payable to Intelsat relating to transmission capacity on the Intelsat and Telenor satellites, license fees paid to the holders of transmission/retransmission rights for sporting events that are broadcasted on our sports channels and the expense of operating customer care call centers.
+Our treatment of expenses related to third-party programming is the same as in our cable TV business line.
+See "- Cable TV" above.